Air Côte d'Ivoire: Current fleet

-As of September 2025, Air Côte d'Ivoire operated the following aircraft:
+As of September 2025, Air Côte d'Ivoire operates the following aircraft:

 Fleet strategy

 The carrier took delivery of its first aircraft, an ex-Air France Airbus A319 manufactured in 2004, in October 2012 on lease from Macquarie AirFinance.
 During the 2013 Dubai Air Show, it was announced the carrier placed a conditional order for up to four Bombardier Q400s.
 Worth US$69 million, a firm order was announced in December 2013.
 African Export-Import Bank will finance 95% of the acquisition.
-The carrier plans to use one of these aircraft to replace the E-170 on regional services.
+The carrier plans to use one of these aircraft to replace the E170 on regional services.
 The first Dash 8-Q400 was delivered in late 2014.
 An additional order for two more aircraft of the type was placed in April 2015.

 An order comprising two Airbus A320neos and two Airbus A320ceos that was placed in April 2016 was boosted in July the same year when an additional A320neo was ordered.
+Air Côte d'Ivoire took delivery of their first Airbus A330-900 in early September 2025.
+In November 2025, Air Côte d'Ivoire placed an order of four Embraer 175s to expand regional routes.